Gordon Ramsay’s 38 seconds Prawn Cocktail

-Wild BC spot prawns are a delicacy known around the world for their sweet, delicate flavour and firm texture.
+Wild BC spot prawns are a delicacy known around the world for their sweet, delicate flavor and firm texture.

 Here is novel idea below.